 A version of this was originally posted at Pagan Families, 10/16/14: My oldest child turns five this month, and I’ve been looking back at my journals from the first two weeks after she was born.
 I haven’t seen a lot of postpartum writing I resonate with, so I wanted to share a couple journal excerpts related to Samhain.
 I’ve edited them to connect pieces and make the images less fragmentary.
+The next part of this story, when my baby was 6-8 weeks old, is here.

 It’s late October and strangely appropriate that our place is so full of spiders, as if we ghosts were living in a haunted house.
 Trick-or-treating decades ago seems more real than now does.
 I read somewhere that it’s not just our ancestors who come back at this time of year, but our pasts and our old wounds, too.
 That’s what having a child at Samhaintide has done: split me open and brought my own childhood and my mom’s stories about becoming a mother closer to me than the things I did in grad school a year or two ago.
 Call it emotional vertigo, with a chasm of past in front of me and urging me down.